Edith Juliana Broadwood1

 Consanguinity Index=0.0%

 Lt.-Col. Eric Beresford Greer was born in April 1892.1 He was the son of Sir Joseph Henry Greer and Olivia Mary Beresford.2 He married Pamela Marie FitzGerald, daughter of Hon.
-Eustace Robert Southwell FitzGerald and Maude Louisa Barrington, in 1917.1 He died on 31 July 1917 at age 25 at France, killed in action.1
+Eustace Robert Southwell FitzGerald and Hon.
+Maude Louisa Barrington, in 1917.1 He died on 31 July 1917 at age 25 at Belgium, killed in action.1,3

-He was educated at Eton College, Windsor, Berkshire, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He fought in the First World War.1 He was decorated with the award of the Military Cross (M.C.).1 He gained the rank of Lieutenant-Colonel in the service of the Irish Guards.1 He was commander of the 2nd Battalion in 1917.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He fought in the First World War.1 He was awarded the Military Cross (M.C.)1 He gained the rank of Lieutenant-Colonel in the 2nd Battalion, Irish Guards.1,3 He was commander of the 2nd Battalion, Irish Guards in 1917.1

 Child of Lt.-Col. Eric Beresford Greer and Pamela Marie FitzGerald